-Baltazar Espinoza is a Postdoctoral Research Associate in the Network Systems Science and Advanced Computing division at the University of Virginia.
+Baltazar Espinoza is a Research Assistant Professor in the Network Systems Science and Advanced Computing division at the University of Virginia.
 He received his Ph.D. in Applied Mathematics for Life and Social Sciences from Arizona State University (ASU) in 2018.
 His Ph.D. dissertation focused on analyzing population mobility as a disease control mechanism in economically heterogeneous locally connected communities.

 Before joining the University of Virginia, he was a Postdoctoral Research Scholar at ASU and a Visiting Research Scholar at Brown University.